WHAT Are SUBSTANCE-INDUCED MOOD DISORDERs?

 Panic disorders, like all mental health conditions, will typically get worse if untreated.

-We work with most insurance plans to cover the costs of treatment for drugs
+We work with all major insurance plans to cover the costs of treatment for drugs

 and alcohol addiction.